phrb/legup-dockerfile/README.md

 #### LegUp Docker Image

 This repository contains a Dockerfile to generate an image with a LegUp installation, including Altera Quartus Prime and GXemul.
+There is also a lighter version including only LegUp.

 ##### Running the Dockerfile